burkuts/Conectada-Model/README.md

 # Conectada Model

 The Conectada Model is an AI model used to unify cybersecurity-based software programs.
-The model is classified on a dataset of cybersecurity-related codes, and new codes that are both effective and secure can be generated.
+The model is classified on a dataset of cybersecurity-related codes and new codes that are both effective and secure can be generated.

 ## Features